Apply to be a Transfer Student Peer Mentor

 Transfer Student Peer Mentors are expected to:

-- Contact incoming transfer students in the summer before they arrive to welcome them to the Law Center and answer questions (and allay concerns) they may have about Georgetown Law and Washington, D.C.
+- Contact incoming transfer students in the summer before they arrive on-campus to welcome them to the Law Center and answer questions (or ease concerns) they may have about Georgetown Law and Washington, D.C.

-- Participate in a Peer Mentor training session on Wednesday, August 21, 2013, either in person or via conference call.
+- Participate in a Peer Mentor training session in August 2014 (date & time TBD), either in person or via conference call.

-- Refer incoming transfer students to appropriate counseling or administrative resources if they are having academic or personal difficulties (resource guides will be provided to Peer Mentors).
+- Refer incoming transfer students to the appropriate counseling or administrative resources if they are having academic or personal difficulties (a Law Center directory/resource guide will be provided to mentors).

-- Communicate regularly with assigned transfer students including sending periodic emails and being available throughout the summer and the fall semester to answer questions on such issues as summer job searches, course selection, and student organizations.
+- Maintain regular communication (including sending periodic e-mails) with assigned mentees throughout the summer and fall semester to answer questions on a variety of issues such as Early Interview Week (EIW), time management, course selection, and student organizations.

 June-July: 1-2 hours per week on average mentoring incoming transfer students via e-mail and/or telephone.

-August Orientation: (1) A 1-2 hour training session on Wednesday, August 21, 2013; (2) Approximately 4-6 hours, including (a) attending the Transfer Student Orientation session on Monday, August 26, 2013, and (b) participating in activities such as campus tours, service projects, informal social events, and advice sessions.
+August Orientation: (1) A 1-2 hour training session in August 2014 (date & time TBD); (2) Approximately 4-6 hours, including (a) attending the Transfer Student Orientation session on Monday, August 25, 2014, and (b) participating in activities such as campus tours, service projects, informal social events, and advice sessions.

 Fall Semester: 1-2 hours per week on average mentoring incoming transfer students.
 The demands may be heavier in the summer and beginning of the fall semester as well as leading up to exams.

-Transfer Student Peer Mentors will receive a modest stipend.
-The stipend is to recognize the significant contributions Peer Mentors will make to the Law Center during their service, but is not intended to be hourly compensation.
+Each Transfer Student Peer Mentor will receive a $200.00 stipend.
+The stipend is to recognize the significant contributions mentors will make to the Law Center during their service, but is not intended to be hourly compensation.
 We are looking for candidates who are seeking this position because they have a commitment to mentoring students, fostering community, and giving back to the Law Center.

 - Upperclass student entering the 3L, 3E, or 4E year in 2013-2014.